Australia, Queensland

 Stumbling across the unexpected

 One funny thing about Charleville is that it seemed as though no one had ever seen a bike being transported on the roof of a car before.
-My bike seemed to attract endless fascination by the locals there.
+My bike seemed to attract endless fascination from the locals there.
 Very odd considering every other town I’ve come through didn’t really seem to care.

 Australia, New South Wales, Queensland, South Australia, Victoria